CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 }
 ```

 You don't need to implement the interface on both platforms just on the platform you might need event feedback or in case of Android notification ui customization.
-On most cases the default implementation might be enough so might not be need at all.
+On most common use cases the default implementation might be enough so a custom implementation might not be needed at all.

 **Default Push Notification Handler**